Integralist/integralist.co.uk/content/posts/thread-safe-concurrency.md

 - Communication happens via defined "channels"
 - Processes are anonymous
   - i.e. Actors know who to communicate with
-  - Where as Channels are pipes with messages going in and listeners the other end
+  - Whereas Channels are pipes with messages going in and listeners the other end

 You also have the option of applying other patterns such as multiplexing multiple channels down into one, think "fan-in", which can help in certain scenarios where you want to accept lots of messages comming in (the reverse is also possible, i.e. "fan-out").